 The North Shore has two main mountains for riding – Seymour and Fromme.
 They both have plenty to offer for all levels of riding (though admittedly there isn’t a whole lot for beginner riders).
 In the interests of protecting the established riding on the North Shore, and the great work NSMBA have done in legitimizing the trail network, this article will only cover sanctioned trails.
 There is more than enough riding here to satisfy pretty much any rider, from easier trails through to super steep tech!

 From here, you can choose multiple trails such as Severed D into John Deere, a relatively easy blue with some small features (and a big optional rock roll called Dear John) or Asian Adonis, another easy blue.
 There are some harder trails such as C-Buster, Forever After, and Pangor — black trails with some fun technical features, some woodwork, and classic North Shore Tech — plus Boogieman, a double black trail with some raised woodwork.
 Boogieman is a personal favorite, though it’s a double black, I don’t think it’s that much harder than the others and actually flows better.
 It has some really cool boardwalk that’s fairly high (maybe 10ft) over a bit of a gorge, but it’s wide enough to walk alongside your bike if you have to.
 If the weather is bad, the blue trails work really well in all weather and are generally good all winter.
-Boogie Nights is another favorite down here, it’s recently had a lot of work, with some big (rollable) jumps and drops.
+Boogie Nights is another favorite down here, it’s recently had a lot of work, and all jumps are rollable or have ride-arounds.
 This into Empress Bypass is a good flow trail, and probably some of the only decent jumps on the Shore!

 If you’re feeling fit, you can carry on climbing above the powerlines up the Mushroom climb.
 This gives access to a whole load more super cool trails.
 At the top of Mushroom is Corkscrew and Pingu, fun rocky single black trails that drop into Pangor/Boogieman.
 A long fun descent that I quite often ride after work is Corkscrew > Pingu > Pangor > Boogie Nights > Empress Bypass.
 It makes for a solid hour or so ride with a good 15-20 minute descent.
 Also dropping off Mushroom climb is Dale’s which leads into Forever After, another a great example of janky North Shore tech with big optional features (look out for a massive rock roll).
 Ned’s Atomic Dustbin is a flat-out dash down a rock-strewn corridor, most likely old skid road.
 It’s lots of fun, but can go wrong quickly and has potential for ruining tires and wheels, so go carefully!